krishnadevz/github-basics-tutorial/README.md

   so contribute to the opensource community Hope you get the basics github demo Thank You all stay tuned</b>\
   <b> This is not going to waste your time if you are begginer to github Ok PR and suggestions/changes  are always welcome</b>
 <b>Bonus Tips By me </b>
-<p> You can add your all good projects to the github and give the link of your github repository project credentials and submit so recruiter can see that ok </p>
+<p> You can add your all good projects to the github and give the link of your github repository project credentials and submit so recruiter can see that ok like that i also did on my linkedin profile Thank you</p>